What Is Risk Mitigation? Take Action in 7 Steps

 After-action report

 After running drills for your plan, document the experience and create a process to improve on aspects of your plan that failed or did not play out as expected.
-With an after-action report template, it is easy to go through what went well, what went wrong, and what should be done to make the plan better.
+With an after-action report template, it is easy to go through what went well, what went wrong, and what you need to do to make the plan better.
 Complete the same process following actual incidents and emergencies to improve your preparedness at every opportunity.

 Addressing a Disaster Before It Starts

-The best-case scenario for any emergency is to not have one in the first place.
-But without a mitigation plan, you will always be playing catch up.
-By prioritizing risk mitigation in your business, you will lower the number of emergencies your business faces and stop them from having a major impact on your business if they do occur.
+Without a risk mitigation plan, you will always be playing catch up.
+By prioritizing risk mitigation in your business, you will lower the number of emergencies your business faces and reduce any major impact on your business if those emergencies do occur.
 All it takes is a bit of planning and some preventative action, and you can stop a catastrophic disaster or temper it before it even starts.